Painting of a Kayan giraffe woman

 There are few myths explaining why the Kayan women wear those rings around the neckline.
 It is said to have to do with:

-Large hand-painted portrait Kayan woman by Frank Wagtmans
+Kayan woman Frank Wagtmans - Details

 Large hand-painted portrait - Kayan woman by Frank Wagtmans